kivo360/LeetInterviewPrep/README.md

-### What You Should Get Used To Asking
+### **THE INTERVIEW CODE** - What You Should Get Used To *Asking* and *Saying*
-1. I'd love to follow this question to completion, though I need to get a little bit of information from you.
+1. **"I'd love to follow this question to completion, though I need to get a little bit of information from you regarding the problem."**
-   * "What I first want to do is understand what the question is asking.
+2. **"What I first want to do is understand what the question is asking.
 My assumption is ...
-Is that correct?" - This will show that you're thinking about the question, even though you may not know what it means.
+Is that correct?"** - This will show that you're thinking about the question, even though you may not know what it means.
-   *
+3. **"I'm thinking the input to the question will be ... and the output would be ..."** - This allows you to pinpoint what the I/O of the application would be.
+3. **"Would you mind if I talk during exploration of finding a solution?"** - This gets permission to talk through the interview.
+It's very useful when you don't know the answer and you want to explain that while you don't have it, that you'll be searching through a solutions space.